CMR insurance explained: A courier’s guide to cross-border cover

 5. Claims History: The claims history of the courier or haulier can influence the premium.
 A history of frequent claims might lead to higher premiums, while a clean record could result in lower costs.

-How to get CMR insurance
+Where to get CMR insurance